jordibc/mapelia/readme.rst

                           hollow)) (default: 1)
     --no-ratio-check      do not fix the height/width ratio for certain projections (default: False)
-    --blur BLUR           amount of pixels used to smooth the image (default: 0) --fix-gaps            try to fill the gaps in the map (default: False) --config CONFIG       file with default parameters (default: )
+    --no-faces            add no faces, only points (default: False) --no-close-figure     do not stitch borders (default: False) --blur BLUR           amount of pixels used to smooth the image (default: 0) --fix-gaps            try to fill the gaps in the map (default: False) --config CONFIG       file with default parameters (default: )